microsoft/ebpf-for-windows/docs/GettingStarted.md

 On the defender machine, do the following:
 1. Install and set up a DNS server
 2. Make sure the kernel debugger (KD) is attached and running.
-[Alternatives](#alternative-to-running-with-kernel-debugger-attached)
+[Alternatives to running with kernel debugger attached](#alternative-to-running-with-kernel-debugger-attached)
 3. Install Debug VS 2019 VC redist from TBD (or switch everything to Multi-threaded Debug (/MTd) and rebuild)
 4. Copy ebpfcore.sys to %windir%\system32\drivers
 5. Copy ebpfapi.dll and ebpfnetsh.dll to %windir%\system32